Yadino/vidextract/README.md

     ```

     -   `docker compose up`: Starts the services defined in `compose.yaml`.
-    -   `--build`: Builds the Docker images before starting the containers (useful for the first run or after code changes).
+    -   `--build`: Builds the Docker images before starting the containers (useful for the first run).

 3.  **Access the application:** Once the containers are running, open your web browser and go to `http://localhost:3000`.
 You should see the client application.

-4.  **Stopping the application:** To stop the running containers, press `Ctrl+C` in the terminal where `docker compose up` is running.
-To stop and remove the containers, networks, and volumes, run:

-    ```bash
-    docker compose down
-    ```

-This setup provides a convenient and isolated environment to run the VidExtract application.